-The ones who see things differently.
+erently.
 Theyre not fond of rules.
-And they have no respect for the status quo.
-You can quote them, disagree with them, glorify or vilify them.
+And he status quo.
+You can quote them, y or vilify them. things.

-About the only thing you can't do is ignore them.
-Because they change things.
 They invent.
-They imagine.
+The nt do is ignore them.
+Because they change y imagine.
 They heal.
 They explore.
-They create.
-They inspire.
-They push the human race forward.

-Maybe they have to be crazy

-How else can you stare at an empty canvas and see a work of art?
+They y push the human race forward.
+Maybe they have to be crazy How else can you stare at an empty canvas and see a work of art?
 Or sit in silence and hear a song thats never been written?
 Or gaze at a red planet and see a laboratory on wheels?